github/codeql/docs/language/learn-ql/python/functions.rst

 You can use syntactic classes from the standard CodeQL library to find Python functions and identify calls to them.

 These examples use the standard CodeQL class `Function <https://help.semmle.com/qldoc/python/semmle/python/Function.qll/type.Function$Function.html>`__.
-For more information, see ":doc:`Introducing the Python libraries <introduce-libraries-python>`."
+For more information, see ":doc:`CodeQL library for Python <introduce-libraries-python>`."

 Finding all functions called "get..."
 -------------------------------------